SFDO-Community-Sprints/Data-Integrity-Integrations/README.md

 # Project Overview
 ## Vision & Goals
 Collectively identify problems stemming from and develop solutions for data integrity issues related to third-party applications
-* Goal 1: Create documentation for users, admins and orgs on how to solve data integrity issues resulting from third-party apps in Salesforce
+* Goal 1: Create documentation for users, admins and orgs on how to solve data integrity issues
-* Goal 2: Identify problems and impact resulting from data integrity issues and develop actionable solutions
+* Goal 2: Identify problems and develop actionable solutions

 ## Project Vertical
 Nonprofit and education organizations